 Dr. April Andreas is an educator with undergraduate and graduate degrees in mathematics and a Ph.D. in systems and industrial engineering.
 She is currently building an engineering program at McLennan Community College in Waco, Texas, and spends her summers doing Mars-related outreach.
 This work was highlighted in her article “One Room, Three Weeks, Twelve Gifted Teens: Mars or Bust," published in TEMPO Magazine | The Quarterly Journal of the Texas Association for the Gifted and Talented in the summer of 2010.
 She has also worked as a consultant for the Mars Homestead Project and for 4Frontiers Corporation.

 James Burk is a technology industry manager, software developer, and engineering project manager.
 Formerly with Microsoft, James has worked for over 20 years on Agile software development projects, and has led teams to create many different types of large & scalable software solutions.
 James is a founding member of the Mars Society, and (since 2011) our Webmaster & IT Director.
 In his capacity with our organization, James is responsible for keeping all of our public outreach websites and social media channels modern, relevant, and effective.
-James also leads the MarsVR Program, which creates open source Virtual Reality tools to support our analog research program and to better tell the story of the human exploration and settlement of Mars to the younger generations.
+James is also the Director and Program Manager of our MarsVR Program, which creates open source Virtual Reality tools to support our analog research program and to better tell the story of the human exploration and settlement of Mars to the younger generations.

 Kurt Chankaya is a founding member of the Mars Society and a judge with the University Rover Challenge.
 He has always been interested in space exploration since watching the Apollo astronauts as a child.
 Besides working with the University Rover Challenge, Kurt is active with the local Dallas chapter of Mars Society, and frequently engages in local STEM events about Mars and space exploration.
 He is interested in a number of aspects of Mars exploration, including spacesuit design, and radiation protection.
 He has over 30 years of experience as an engineer in the aerospace field.